Khan Academy: Official SAT preparation

-Since 2015, Khan Academy has been the official SAT preparation website.
-According to reports, studying for the SAT for 20 hours at Khan Academy is associated with a 115-point average score increase.
-Many book exercises select questions from the Khan Academy site to be published.
+Since 2015, Khan Academy has been one of the official SAT preparation websites.
+According to reports, studying for the SAT for at least 20 hours at Khan Academy is associated with a 115-point average score increase.

 Pixar in a Box

 In 2015, Khan Academy teamed up with Pixar to create a new course named Pixar in a Box, which teaches how skills learned in school help the creators at Pixar.

 Official Test Preparation

-Khan Academy also provides free test preps for SAT, LSAT, and MCAT.
+Khan Academy also provides free test preps for PSAT/NMSQT, LSAT, Praxis Core, and MCAT.

 Khan Academy Kids

-In 2018, Khan Academy created an application called Khan Academy Kids.
-It is used by two to six-year-old children to learn basic skills (primarily mathematics and language arts) before progressing to grade school.
+In 2018, Khan Academy launched an application called Khan Academy Kids for children aged two to seven to learn basic maths, reading and social skills.

 Teachers

 Teachers can set up a classroom within Khan Academy.
 This classroom allows teachers to assign courses within Khan Academy's database to their students.
 Teachers can also track their student's progress as they work through the assigned tutorials.